 On the Temporary Volume tab, enter a name for the volume (for example,

 demo-disk-log-collection) and set the access mode and path.
-Refer to the image below as an example.

-Click √, and then click Next to continue.
+Click √, and then click Next.

 Click Create in Advanced Settings to finish the process.